 If you want to introduce these customers to a new item, their interest in switching is fine.
 However, if the equivalent item the customer has been buying delivers good value for them and high profits for you, I’d think you’d prefer to at least delay the switching.

-Slow it down by encouraging customers to think about alternatives they’ve already tried.
+Slow it down by encouraging customers to consider alternatives they’ve already tried.
 If the shopper talks about “breaking out of my brand routine,” ask, “What are some other brands you’ve used in the past, and what convinced you to start using the current brand?”
 If the customer talks about delaying a purchase so they can try out a store which opened recently in the area, ask, “What are some of the stores you’ve shopped at before or in addition to shopping here, and what about our store keeps you coming back?”

 Successfully influence the most prosperous & most loyal consumer age group.
 For the specific strategies & tactics you need, click here.